-- Restore the keystore to its state at the time of the database backup. - Enable automatic opening of the keystore.
+- Restore the keystore to its state at the time of the database backup.

+- Enable automatic opening of the keystore.

+- 8. Recover the database cluster

 Log in to WebAdmin, and perform recovery operations.
-Refer to steps 4 ("Create a tablespace directory") to 7 ("Run Recovery") under "If failure occurred in the data storage disk or the transaction log storage disk " in "18.1.1 Using WebAdmin" for information on the procedure.
+Refer to steps 4 ("Create a tablespace directory") to 7 ("Run Recovery") under "If failure occurred in the data storage disk or the transaction log storage disk "in "18.1.1 Using WebAdmin" for information on the procedure.
 An instance is automatically started when recovery is successful.